 Summary of Selectable Output Data Formats

-Figure 43 summarizes the output data formats that are available on the AD4630-24/AD4632-24, which are selected in the modes register (see the Modes Register section).
-Note that the selected mode is applied to both channels.
-The OR and SYNC flags are each 1 bit.
+Figure 43 summarizes the output data formats that are available on the AD4030-24/AD4032-24, which are selected in the modes register (see the Modes Register section).
+Note that the OR and SYNC flags are each 1-bit.